leomotors/baht.c/README.md

 For valid string, based on testing (See test/baht.spec.js), it passed the test, but I cannot guarantee the correctness of this library.

+PS v0.1 is developed by TDD, meaning I tweak it until it pass all tests 😂

 *and you should not use this library, use [baht.js](https://github.com/narze/baht.js) instead*